-- Phase I Pilot Plant Operations of the Company's three-phase business plan was completed during the quarter.
-To recap, 112,500 tonnes of mineralized material was successfully leached on the 700' by 300' heap leach pad.
-The objective of this phase of the Company's business plan was to "prove the concept" regarding the Company's ability to crush the Moss Mine mineralization to 95% minus 1/4 inch material, agglomerate it and recover the gold and silver by conventional heap leach processing; - As of December 31, 2014, gold recoveries from solution for the minus 1/4 inch material are estimated to be 84%; however, the final reconciliation of actual recoveries is still pending.
-These numbers are well in excess of the levels used in the Company's Preliminary Economic Assessment ("PEA") of 75% and indicate that the Moss Mine mineralization is amenable to heap leach processing.
-The Company's "proof of concept" objective has been realized and the project has been significantly de-risked as a result.
-Silver recovery, at approximately 38%, is lower than the level in the PEA (55%); however, the Company did not construct a Merrill-Crowe system for Phase I Pilot Plant Operations, opting for the lower cost carbon adsorption system instead.
-A Merrill-Crowe system was stipulated for Phase II Commercial Operations in the PEA and is still the basis for the Company's silver recovery planning for Phase II - Commercial Operations.
-Generally, higher silver recoveries can be expected with a Merrill-Crowe system; and
+- To recap, Phase I Pilot Plant Operations of the Company's business plan was completed during the second quarter.
+112,500 tonnes of mineralized material was successfully leached on the 700' by 300' heap leach pad.
+The objective of this phase of the Company's business plan was to "prove the concept" regarding the Company's ability to crush the Moss Mine mineralization to 95% minus 1/4 inch material, agglomerate it and recover the gold and silver by conventional heap leach processing. - Leaching operations began on August 11, 2013 and continued until September 18, 2014.
+Gold recoveries to dore, from all six cells on the heap averaged 82%.
+This recovery rate for gold is well in excess of the 75% level used in the Company's Preliminary Economic Assessment ("PEA") and shows that the Moss Mine mineralization is amenable to heap leach processing.
+Silver recoveries at 38% were lower than the rate of 55% used in the PEA, attributable to the utilization of the lower capital cost carbon adsorption method rather than the higher capital cost Merrill Crowe method to recover gold and silver from leach solutions.
+A Merrill Crowe plant is planned for Phase II.

-As of the date of this MD&A, the heap leach pad operation has been shut down and placed on care and maintenance.
-Company staff monitor the site during working hours while Mohave Security monitors the site outside working hours, including weekends and holidays.
-In the meantime, the neutralizing of the heap continues.
-The Company will continue to preserve the facilities on site, in preparation of a future construction decision relating to Phase II - Commercial Operations.
+As of the date of this MD&A, Moss Mine operations have been shut down and placed on care and maintenance, with the exception of the heap and solution neutralization program, which is intended to neutralize both the heap and the solutions to achieve levels at or below Arizona Drinking Water Standards.
+Company staff monitor the site Monday to Friday on day shifts, while Mohave Security monitors the site on night shifts, weekends and holidays.
+The Company continues to maintain the facilities on site, in preparation of a future construction decision relating to Phase II - Commercial Operations.